Quansight/jupytercon-qhub-demo/docs/infrastructure.md

 DigitalOcean has a single limitation on autoscaling that the min size must be at least 1.
-Nodes take around 1 minute to appear within the node group.
+Nodes take around 1 minute to apear within the node group.